ONE ASSOCIATION – THREE EXHIBITIONS

 THE FAMILY.
 AN ARCHIVE

-The exhibition places particular emphasis on the Marbach picture collection and the function of images in the process of the “making of the family”.
+The exhibition placed particular emphasis on the Marbach picture collection and the function of images in the process of the “making of the family”.
 What kind of visible order does a family require in order to create its social reality?
 How is it generated, archived and passed on to later generations?
 What familial images and narratives does literature propagate and reject?
 What poetic and pictorial potential lies hidden within the concept of the family?
-Some 300 exhibits will highlight the attempt of individual families to forge traditions, pass on cultural heritage and create continuities and lines, but also demonstrate the power of tragic histories, asymmetries, violations of norms, ruptures and decay.
+Some 300 exhibits highlighted the attempt of individual families to forge traditions, pass on cultural heritage and create continuities and lines, but also demonstrate the power of tragic histories, asymmetries, violations of norms, ruptures and decay.

 Download the exhibition flyer.